mtlynch/mtlynch.io/content/notes/syncthing-on-fly.io/index.md

 >
 > -[@jerome](https://community.fly.io/t/fly-proxy-seemingly-doesnt-work/7180/9?u=mtlynch)

-I'd solved a similar issue once before in my first-ever blog post.
+I'd solved a similar issue once [when I used to maintain a popular Sia Docker image](/sia-nextcloud/#dockerfilesia).
+The solution then was to proxy connections using a tool called `socat`.
 I tried using `socat` to listen on IPv6 port 8386 and proxy the connection to IPv4 port 8384.

 ```bash
 apk add socat && \